otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 ## 3.4 Heterozygosity and k-mers

 K-mer analyses can become more difficult in heterozygous diploid samples (and even more so for polyploids!).
 The challenge here is in correctly partitioning the k-mers that are derived from heterozygous and repetitive components of the genome.
-There are tools, such as GenomeScope <http://qb.cshl.edu/genomescope>, that model these different components of the profile and estimate genome properties.
+There are tools, such as [GenomeScope](http://qb.cshl.edu/genomescope/), that model these different components of the profile and estimate genome properties.

 The example below is for a pear genome.
 The profile left hand peak has a coverage of 0.5x the right hand peak.
 K-mers under the right peak are those sequences that are shared between both alleles at a locus, whereas sequence variants will change the identity of the k-mers that overlap these variants.

 <img src="../fig/Whibley-k-mer-profiles2.png">

 > ## Exercise
-> The figure below is reproduced from Stevens et al. (2018; G3: GENES, GENOMES, GENETICS, 8:7, 2153-2165 <https://doi.org/10.1534/g3.118.200030>).
+> The figure below is reproduced from Stevens et al. (2018; *G3: Genes, Genomes, Genetics*; 8:7, <https://doi.org/10.1534/g3.118.200030>).
 The authors present k-mer profiles for six different walnut (Juglans) species.
 >
 > <img width="75%" src="../fig/Whibley-k-mer-profiles3.jpg">
 >